 Web developers are technology professionals who build the blueprints of the websites we use every day.
 They develop and write the code, which ensures the website a business relies on functions properly.

 You have no doubt used links on certain websites that were made possible because of web developers.
-For example, the “make an appointment” button on the website for a doctor’s office or a real estate agent works because of code written by web developers.
+For example, the “make an appointment” button on the website for a doctor’s office or a real estate agent works because of web developers’ code.

 Businesses need to know their website will not only look appealing but will work as intended.
 There is nothing worse than broken links.
 This is where skilled web developers come in handy.